NEW ALBUM Porcupine Meat OUT NOW on Rounder Records

 Rush built his first guitar when he was a youngster.
 “I didn’t know where to buy one, even if I had the money.
 I was a country boy,” he says.
 After seeing a picture of a guitar in a magazine, he decided to make one by attaching the top wire of a broom to a wall and fretting it with a bottle.
 He also got some harmonica lessons from his father He eventually acquired a real guitar, and started playing in juke joints as a teenager, when his family briefly relocated to Little Rock, Arkansas.
 The fake moustache Rush wore made club owners believe he was old enough to gain entry into their establishments.
 While he was living in Little Rock, Rush’s band, which featured Elmore James, had a residency at a nightspot called Jackrabbit.

 During the mid-1950s, Rush relocated to Chicago to pursue his musical career and make a better life for himself.
-It was there that he started to work with Earl Hooker, Luther Allison, and Freddie King. sat in with many of his musical heroes, such as Howlin’ Wolf, Muddy Waters, Jimmy Reed, Willie Dixon,and Little Walter.
+It was there that he started to work with Earl Hooker, Luther Allison, and Freddie King. sat in with many of his musical heroes, such as Howlin’ Wolf, Muddy Waters, Jimmy Reed, Willie Dixon, and Little Walter.
 Rush eventually began leading his own band in the 1960s.
 He also started to craft his own distinct style of funky blues, and recorded a succession of singles for a various small labels.
 It wasn’t until the early 1970’s that Rush finally scored a hit with “Chicken Heads.”
-More recordings followed, including an album for Kenny Gamble and Leon Huff’s Philadelphia International Label.
+More recordings followed, including an album for Kenny Gamble and Leon Huff’s Philadelphia International Label, which went on to be listed in the Top 10 blues albums of the 1970s by Rolling Stone.

 Rush relocated one final time to Jackson, Mississippi in the early 1980s.
 He was tired of the cold up north, and he realized that setting up his base of operations directly in the center of the South would make it easier to perform in nearby cities on weekends.
 More indie label recordings followed.
 Songs like “Sue, A Man Can Give (But He Sure Can’t Take It),” “What’s Good For The Goose Is Good For The Gander Too,” and” I Ain’t Studdin’ You” became regional jukebox favorites in juke joints throughout the region, and many of those songs are still fan favorites that are an integral part of his live repertoire.